nodejs/node/doc/api/child_process.markdown

 * {Integer}

-The process ID (PID) of the child process.
+The process identifier (PID) of the child process.

 Example: